 The entryway is arguably one of the most important spaces in your home for a mirror.
 It is essential for giving you somewhere you can quickly check your appearance before you leave the house.

 It also opens up this usually very small space too as an entryway often lacks natural light.
 Bring in more creative lighting, such as lamps and candles, if this is the case to reflect in the mirror.
+Decorating with mirrors will also help to make small entryways feel more expansive and welcoming.

 Ignore these mirror design rules at your peril.
 Feng Shui is the guiding principle on where a mirror should be placed and helps you avoid negatively impacting the energy of a space: